Noravank: Nature

 1312 - Tamta Khatun, mother of Prince Burtel, is buried in the chapel of King Smbat.
 Grigor, nephew of Prince Dop, donates various orchards to the monastery.

 1318 - Bughta, brother of Burtel, is buried in the chapel of King Smbat and a khachkar is erected in his memory.

 1320-1322 - The priest Sargis, nephew of Archbishop Stepanos of Syunik, builds the church of Noravank.

 1321 - St. Karapet's building is probably damaged by an earthquake.

 1324 - Hovhannes-Orbel, metropolitan of Syunik, dies and is buried in the monastery.

 1324-1331 - Stepanos Tarsaich Orbelian becomes abbot of the monastery.
 A student of chief vardapet Esayi Nshetsi of University of Gladzor, he is to build the Zorats church in the region of Yeghegis.

 1331-1339 - Prince Burtel, as is mentioned in the inscription on the west entrance, builds the Church of St. Astvatsatsin, the so-called "Burtelashen", in the monastery.

 1333 - The architect-sculpture-painter Momik dies and is buried in the monastery.
 The scribe Kiuron re-copies a manuscript by order of Grigoris.

 1345 - Gontse, daughter of Paron Khosrovik, donates Khangah orchard to the monastery for salvation of the soul of Amad.

 15th century - The architectural model of the two-story funerary chapel spreads throughout Syunik and all monasteries build chapel of the same type.

 1476 - The scribe Poghos re-copies a Gospel.

 1486 - Davit Darbin erects a khachkar in the monastery to the memory of Tukhik.

 1569 - Bishop Eghishe erects a khachkar to the memory of his uncle Bishop Arakel.

 1628 - Tuma Abegha writes Gospel in the monastery.

 1600-1700 - Fortified walls, a hospice and various other buildings are constructed in the monastery.

 1755 - A battle is fought between Hadji Pasha, who has taken over the monastery, and the armies of Isa Ashag.

-1813 - The Persian King, Shah Fatail, hands the monastery to Petros Bek Orbelian and orders the proceeds from the village of Amaghu be given to the monastery for its running and maintenance.
+1813 - The Persian King, Shah Fath-Ali, hands the monastery to Petros Bek Orbelian and orders the proceeds from the village of Amaghu be given to the monastery for its running and maintenance.

 1840 - An earthquake damages the monastery.

 1948-1949 - The Committee for the Conservation of Monuments in Soviet Armenia begins restoration works on the monastery.
 A. Balasanyan draws up the projects.

 1982-1983 - Renewed consolidation, restoration and excavation works at the monastery begin.

 1995 - Because of its over restoration, Noravank is denied entry to UNESCO's World Heritage List.

 1997 - The drum and conical dome of the Surb Astvatsatsin church is rebuilt.